- By phone: (202) 333-0008

 The Libertarian Party platform illustrates how we would apply that nonaggression principle of “live and let live” to ongoing public policy challenges.

 The Libertarian Party: Taking Action

 We run candidates for office at all levels of government.

 The Libertarian Party runs hundreds of candidates in every election cycle, at every level of public office.
-In 2018, we ran 833 candidates nationwide, which represents a nearly 40 percent increase over 2016.
+In 2020, we ran 607 candidates nationwide.
 These candidates, from a wide range of local and state positions to the U.S. presidency, each helps to give individual liberty a voice.

 Nationwide ballot access: We fight for voters to have a choice besides the two dominant parties.